-The 99 sequences of the arbitrary function, which can be manually configured with the control panel of the device and which are applicable either to voltage (U) or current (I), can be saved to or loaded from a common USB flash drive via the front side USB port.
-Generally, all 99 sequences are saved or loaded using a text file of type CSV (semicolon separator), which represents a table of values.
+The 99 sequence points of the arbitrary function, which can be manually configured with the control panel of the device and which are applicable either to voltage (U) or current (I), can be saved to or loaded from a common USB stick (see 1.9.5.5) via the front side USB port.
+Generally, all 99 points are saved or loaded using a text file of type CSV, which represents a table of values.
+The file has to meet following requirements: